esranoyan/Miuul_ML_Summer_Camp/README.md

 # Miuul_ML_Summer_Camp
-This repository created for Miuul Machine Learning Summer Camp and will add case studies and exercises
+This repository is created for Miuul Machine Learning Summer Camp and will add case studies and exercises